top of page

 In this course, students move through the entire Bible during a four-year cycle.
 This class focuses on the people, events, and chronology of the Bible.
 Biblical study is enriched by an understanding of the history of the time.
 Special emphasis is placed on the memorization of key dates, people, facts, and Bible verses.
 In addition, older Grammar students will be introduced to basic theology and how to identify theological themes.

-Language Arts - Literature, Composition, and Grammar:
+Language Arts - Literature, Composition, and Grammar

 Science

 All Grammar level students learn the same science subject.
-Over four years the students cover Anatomy and Physiology, Astronomy and Botany, Zoology: Flying Creatures, Zoology: Marine Biology, and Zoology: Land Animals using Apologia science curriculum.
+Over four years the students may cover Anatomy and Physiology, Astronomy and Botany, Zoology: Flying Creatures, Zoology: Marine Biology, and Zoology: Land Animals using Apologia science curriculum.
 Science classes include labs.

 Math 3 Concepts: